Ecohydraulics/flusstools-docs/docs/index.rst

 .. flusstools documentation master file.

-.. _home:

 FlussTools
 ==========

 The analysis, research and science-based design of fluvial ecosystems involve complex challenges for interdisciplinary experienced teams.
-We have created flusstools to meet the complex challenges and to at least partially automate time-consuming, repetitive processes.
-"We" stands for individuals with a great passion for rivers (in German, plural for "Fluss") and programming.
+We have created *flusstools* to meet the complex challenges and to at least partially automate time-consuming, repetitive processes.
+"We" stands for individuals with a great passion for rivers (German: "Flüsse") and programming.
 Most of us work (or have worked) at the University of Stuttgart (Germany) at the `Institute for Modelling Hydraulic and Environmental Systems`_.
 In the context of our scientific endeavor, we have a strong commitment to transparent open-source applications.
-With flusstools we want to share our research-based open-source algorithms with a broad interest group in a well documented form.
+With *flusstools*, we want to share our research-based open-source algorithms with a broad interest group in a well documented form.
 We welcome new team members (for example to add or amend a module) at any time - read more in the :ref:`contribute` section.

 Currently, *flusstools* comes with the following modules: